Maximizing Your AePS Usage: Daily Transaction Limits, Charges, and Withdrawal Rules

 Keeping Your Details Safe

-Pro Tip: Always ensure your Aadhaar number is only entered on a secure device and your fingerprint is scanned carefully, away from prying eyes.
+Pro Tip: Always ensure your Aadhaar number is entered solely on a secure device and your fingerprint is scanned carefully, away from prying eyes.
 Never share your Aadhaar details over the phone or unsecured messages.

 Other Key AePS Transaction Rules